vlaksush2021/feb-2025/04-react.js/notes.md

 * Functional components in React are JavaScript functions that return JSX and are used to build UI components.

 * Props allow you to pass data from one component to another, enabling dynamic content in your application.

+## State Management with Hooks
+* The `useState` hook allows functional components to manage and update state in React.
+* By using `event handlers` like `onClick` and `onChange`, you can capture user interactions and trigger state updates.